-Loofbourow tells us that while a man can immediately access treatment for erectile dysfunction (something that perhaps causes emotional pain, but not physical pain), while women living with the horrifically painful condition of endometriosis will, on average, suffer for almost 10 years before being diagnosed.
+Loofbourow tells us that while a man can immediately access treatment for erectile dysfunction (something that perhaps causes emotional pain, but not physical pain), women living with the horrifically painful condition of endometriosis will, on average, suffer for almost 10 years before being diagnosed.
 Webley Adler’s article focusses on the way that women’s health problems will often be written off as psychological, rather than further examination taking place.

 In June this year, the UK government agreed to temporarily ban vaginal mesh implants that treat women with urinary incontinence.
 This was after thousands of women have been left in agony and dealing with serious disabilities from mesh implants.
 Some women have described how the mesh cuts through them internally until it is visible.
 The issues with the mesh implants have been known about since at least 2004, but it has taken until 2018 and the pressure from injured women and their supporters, for a ban to be instigated.